MortCord/MortCord/README.md

 I develop using Intelliji IDEA and JavaScript, and I use Insomnia for API testing.
 For DB I use MySQL.

-You can contact me via email: supg98@gmail.com or using my social media linked in my profile.
+You can contact me via email: supg98@gmail.com, discord: 'mortcord' or using my social media linked in my profile.

 In my free time, I enjoy making music and gaming, but I also use it to improve my developing skills and work on personal projects.